br3ndonland/proteomics-nrf1/README.md

 It might seem strange to my scientific colleagues, who are mostly focused on career advancement and personal aggrandizement, that I would take so much time to analyze preliminary data from a pilot study like this. **It's not just about the end result.
 If we want to address the reproducibility crisis, we need to focus on the process.**

-### Practices

-To promote reproducible scientific work:

-- Comprehensively **document** experiments and analyses.
-- Format code files as **computational narratives** mixing prose and code with a tool like Jupyter Notebook.
-- **Version control code** with Git and share code on a website like GitHub.
-- Create a **reproducible cloud computing environment** using a tool like Binder.

 ### Resources

 - NPR correspondent Richard Harris sums up the reproducibility crisis in his book Rigor Mortis.